vohvelikissa/vohvelikissa.github.io/README.md

 - [ ] remake this website with as much react code as github pages allow for.
 If that is not much at all, figure out other hosting
 - [ ] backup this site to some other like neocities
 - [ ] make a youtube video about backing this shit up to atleast one other site
+- [ ] write a paragraph of text about how making that youtube video felt and what you are going to do next
 - [ ] make a youtube video about creating a persistent IRC channel for myself
+- [ ] write a paragraph of text about how making that youtube video felt and what you are going to do next
 - [ ] make a youtube video about the different versions of this website
+- [ ] write a paragraph of text about how making that youtube video felt and what you are going to do next
 - [ ] make a youtube video about making the different versions of that screensaver
+- [ ] write a paragraph of text about how making that youtube video felt and what you are going to do next
 - [ ] make a new list

 ## TODO (initial list)